Jennifer Lien: Early life

-Lien was born Jennifer Anne Lien on August 24, 1974, in Illinois, the youngest of three children, and joined the Illinois Theatre Center at the age of 13.
+Lien was born in Palos Heights, Illinois, the youngest of three children, and joined the Illinois Theatre Center at the age of 13.

 In a 1992 interview, she said: "My childhood was wild because I was very uncomfortable living where I lived (the South Side of Chicago).
 It was very industrial—if you didn't fit in, you got your ass kicked.
 I was just my own person, and I adopted this really tough skin because I had to if I wanted to survive.
 A lot of my friends were into drugs, and I saw a lot of them die."
 In a 1993 interview, she said:

 When I was a little kid in Chicago, I always used to pretend I was somebody else.
 I wrote little plays, I was a tomboy, I hung out with the guys a lot.
 I never had much interest in hanging out with girls.
 I was always writing plays or watching movies or reading books, and when I was in seventh grade, I joined the drama club and found that I could fit right in, I could relax, I could do anything I wanted.
 I began to think I could make a difference, I could make people happy.
 I felt like I made the world just a little better for a while.
 Then, on the advice of an eighth grade teacher, I went to acting class, and then got an agent.
 I did industrial films and some theatre.
 Soon, casting directors started hiring me and then I got an interview with the people from AW.
 They liked me, asked me to come to New York, so here I am!